 In a pinch, you can use canned stewed tomatoes in place of fresh tomatoes.
 Drain out the extra juices or reserve them for another recipe such as stew or soup.

 You can use frozen spinach as well.
 Thaw it overnight in the refrigerator.
-Discard all extra water.
+Drain and discard excess liquid.

 How to Make Stewed Tomatoes with Egg